Last Updated on March 21, 2021 by Julia Wilson

 Dispose of old batteries properly, in an outside bin.

-Don’t leave batteries lying around, store in a cupboard your cat can’t access.
+Don’t leave batteries lying around, store them in a cupboard your cat can’t access.

 Don’t use old bowls to feed or water your cat.
 Lead can be found in the glazing, leeching into the food and water.